rethinkdb/rethinkdb-rs/4-rethinkdb-in-practice/troubleshooting.md

 }).run(conn, callback)
 ```

-(Note we must use `gt` instead of the native `>` operator in Javascript, for the same reason.
-In Python the `>` operator is [overloaded](https://docs.python.org/2/reference/datamodel.html#special-method-names) to be translated to ReQL's `gt` command, a trick that is not possible in Javascript.)
+(Note we must use `gt` instead of the native `>` operator in JavaScript, for the same reason.
+In Python the `>` operator is [overloaded](https://docs.python.org/2/reference/datamodel.html#special-method-names) to be translated to ReQL's `gt` command, a trick that is not possible in JavaScript.)

 ## How do I specify an external canonical IP address of a RethinkDB node? ##